AlbertoIzq/AlbertoIzq-7.FestivalDatabaseWebsite/README.md

 - Favourite music genre for festivals
 - You want to go to "festival name" in 2021

-__EMAIL SENT CONTENT
+_EMAIL SENT CONTENT_

 Survey info

 Results:
 - Number of entries
 - Age:
-  · Minimum
+  - Minimum
-  · Maximum
+  - Maximum
-  · Average
+  - Average
 - Gender:
-  · % males
+  - % males
-  · % females
+  - % females
-  · % other
+  - % other
 - Number of festivals:
-  · Minimum
+  - Minimum
-  · Maximum
+  - Maximum
-  · Average
+  - Average
 - Age first festival:
-  · Minimum
+  - Minimum
-  · Maximum
+  - Maximum
-  · Average
+  - Average
 - Wanna go to a festival in 2021:
-  · % yes
+  - % yes
-  · % no
+  - % no

 Check "Screenshots" folder to see how the script works